 Baby Boomers appreciate companies that consider their technology and health needs, such as offering safe work options when it comes to potential exposure to COVID-19.
 One effective way to help retain Baby Boomers is to pair them with a younger worker to help them get acclimated to new technology or work-related platforms.7

 Want to Learn More?
-Attend Our Upcoming Webinar: “Strategies to Retain the New Workforce”
+Watch the Recorded Webinar: “Strategies to Retain the New Workforce”